 Fried Cabbage with Kielbasa and Bacon

-Slice the sausage into coins about 1-inch thick.
 Chop the bacon into pieces about 1/2-inch in size.
 Slice the red onion into thin slices and cut the bell peppers into thin strips.

 In a large, deep skillet over medium-high heat, cook the chopped bacon until browned and slightly crisped.
-Remove to a paper-towel-lined plate and reserve.

-Remove all but 1-2 tablespoons of the bacon fat from the skillet.
-Add the Andouille sausage coins to the pan.
-Brown the sausage in bacon fat over medium heat, or until browned on each aide.
 Remove the sausage coins from the skillet; reserve in a paper towel-lined bowl to drain the fats a bit.

 In the pan drippings, still over medium heat, add the cabbage, onions, and bell peppers to the skillet.
-Partially cover the pan with a lid or foil.
-Cook the vegetables for 10-15 minutes.
-Stir occasionally, until softened and translucent.

 Return the bacon and sausage to the skillet with the vegetables; season to taste with the Cajun seasoning or salt and pepper, as desired.
 Serve warm.